fastify/deepmerge/README.md

 #### isMergeableObject

-By default, `@fastify/deepmerge` merges all objects except native `Date` and `RegExp`-Objects.
-If you want to exclude certain objects from being merged, you can provide a custom function to the `isMergeableObject` option.
+By default, `@fastify/deepmerge` merges all objects except native `Date` and `RegExp` objects.
+To exclude certain objects from being merged, you can provide a custom function to the `isMergeableObject` option.

 The default function is exported by this module as `isMergeableObject`.

-Following example shows how to extend the default function to exclude globally defined `FormData`-Objects from being identified as mergeable objects.
+The following example shows how to extend the default function to exclude globally defined `FormData` objects from being identified as mergeable objects.

 ```js
 const { isMergeableObject: defaultIsMergeableObject } = require('@fastify/deepmerge')